 Tropical Layered Poke Cake

-- 1 (3.4 ounce( box of mango jello substitute another flavor if you can’t find it
+- 3.4 ounces mango jello substitute another flavor if you can’t find it

-- Shredded Coconut Kiwi, Maraschino cherries and pineapple rings, for garnish
+- garnish shredded coconut, Kiwi, Maraschino cherries and pineapple rings, for garnish

 - Bake cakes as directed on box.
 We made ours in round but you could do a square layer cake or whatever you’d like.